-Exclusions: KPE 341Y/PHE 341Y, PRA 341H.
-CTEP Students may not take this course.
+Exclusions: KPE 450Y, KPE 341Y/PHE 341Y, PRA 341H CTEP Students may not take this course.

-Prerequisites: You must have followed the appropriate precourse procedures in the year preceding course enrolment, KPE 350Y/PHE 350H/PHE 350Y, and obtain instructor approval.
+Prerequisites: You must have followed the appropriate precourse procedures in the year preceding course enrolment, KPE 350Y/KPE 355Y and obtain instructor approval.

 Notes: Classroom/tutorial sessions are two hours per week in addition to placement hours.
-For more information on the KPE Professional Placement Program visit the professional placement page on our website.
+For more information visit the professional placement page on our website.
 Please refer to pg.
 53 for information on ancillary fees.